OfficeDev/office-js-docs-pr/docs/testing/application-specific-api-error-handling.md

 ## API errors

-When an Excel JavaScript API request fails to run successfully, the API returns an error object that contains the following properties.
+When an Office JavaScript API request fails to run successfully, the API returns an error object that contains the following properties.

 - **code**:  The `code` property of an error message contains a string that is part of the `OfficeExtension.ErrorCodes` or `Excel.ErrorCodes` list.
 For example, the error code "InvalidReference" indicates that the reference is not valid for the specified operation.
 Error codes are not localized.